Rooflight Payment Terms

 Do you include an upstand?

-Our insulated timber upstands are an optional feature on our fixed rooflights but come as standard on all other models.
+Our insulated timber upstands are an optional feature on our fixed rooflights EOS75 but come as standard on our EOS97 as it is integral to the system.
 Please note that all our certification is based on the rooflights being installed with an upstand supplied by EOS.

 Why do i need a pitch on my rooflight?

-A pitch on your rooflight is important to allow water to run off the top of the glass and not pool on top.
-We recommend a minimum pitch of 3 degrees, however this can differ on some products, please check individual product specifications for more details.
+A pitch on your flat roof rooflight is important to allow water to run off the top of the glass and not pool on top.
+We recommend a minimum pitch of 5 degrees, however this can differ on some products, please check individual product specifications for more details.

 Thermal Efficiency & Quality Assurance